impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ## **Introduction**

-This policy outlines the procedures and expectations for coaching, conferences, workshops, and other professional development events hosted or organised by Green Orbit Digital.
+This policy outlines the procedures and expectations for coaching, conferences, workshops, and other professional development events hosted or organised by Impact Orbit Creative Group.
 The aim is to ensure efficient management, enhance participant experience, and maintain the highest standards of professional delivery.

 ## **Booking and Attendance Procedures**

 ### **Event Registration:**

-- Participants can register for coaching sessions, conferences, and workshops through Green Orbit Digital’s website or via direct invitation.
+- Participants can register for coaching sessions, conferences, and workshops through Impact Orbit Creative Group’s website or via direct invitation.
 - Registration is confirmed upon receipt of payment (where applicable) and completion of any required forms.

 ### **Event Non-Attendance (DNA) Policy:**

-- If a participant is unable to attend an event, they must notify Green Orbit Digital at least 48 hours before the event to allow for rescheduling or refund requests.
+- If a participant is unable to attend an event, they must notify Impact Orbit Creative Group at least 48 hours before the event to allow for rescheduling or refund requests.
 - Failure to attend without prior notice will result in a "Did Not Attend" (DNA) being recorded, and a refund will not be issued.
 - Participants who accumulate two DNAs may be restricted from future events.